Updated 3/5/2021: This trial will resume in Spring/Summer 2021 and is looking to recruit additional children.

-Young boys with Fragile X between the ages of 2-7 years may participate.
 A single 4 hour visit to Boston Children’s Hospital will be scheduled at the family’s convenience, including weekends, and siblings will be allowed to accompany the family.
 This visit includes clinical and behavioral assessment that can evaluate a child’s thinking, motor skills, language skills, and social communication.
-In addition the study will measure participant’s brain activity using electroencephalography (EEG).
+The study will also measure participant’s brain activity using electroencephalography (EEG).

 EEG is a safe and radiation free way to measure brain activity in response to different sounds and pictures.
 The EEG evaluation rooms, themed Jungle, Mario, Aquarium and Farm, are quiet, with comfy couches in the outer rooms.
 In Wilkinson’s studies, there is an EEG cap, like a hair net with imbedded buttons and a chin strap to hold it on snugly.
 The child sits on a parent’s lap on a chair and is assisted by a research assistant while another researcher collects the data.